 Easily combine data from different sources through OS Open Identifier products to help understand the geographical context of your data

 Unique Identifiers are at the heart of how data can be effectively published, retrieved, reused and linked.
 They are an essential component of data principles.

 Unique Property Reference Number (UPRN)

 A UPRN is a unique numeric identifier for every addressable location in Great Britain.
-The identifier is critical for property related information and can be found throughout OS's AddressBase products.
-An addressable location may be any kind of building, residential or commercial, or it may be an object that might not have a ‘normal’ address – such as a bus shelter or an electricity substation.
-UPRNs provide these addressable locations with a consistent, persistent identifier never being reused.
+It is critical for property related information and can be found throughout OS's AddressBase products.
+UPRNs provide a consistent, persistent identifier for buildings or objects.

 Unique Street Reference Number (USRN)

 A USRN is a unique and persistent identifier for every street, road, track, path, cycletrack or way in Great Britain.
 It can be found in the OS MasterMap Highways Network products and is also a key component in OS’s AddressBase products.